Oscar Mack: Lynching attempt

 In 1922, he bid for a federal contract to move mail from the Kissimmee railroad depot to the post office while looking for employment.
 His winning bid undercut another contractor who verbally threatened Mack.
 When Mack told his boss, Assistant Postmaster C.C.
 Collins, about the threats, Collins gave him a gun.

 After Mack's first day of work three "white men — likely Klansmen — came to his house."
 There was an altercation, and Mack used the gun given to him by Collins.
 In the shootout, Gene Rinehart was killed, Stewart Ivey died of his wounds a few days later, and the third assailant A.C.
 Aldeman, escaped unharmed.

 When word of the killing of two white men by Mack spread, a huge mob gathered.
 The mob hunted Oscar Mack and terrorized the local Black community, and almost 200 African-American families left the area.
 At one point, a Black man was held by the mob, but it wasn't Mack.
-Luckily, the local sheriff got the mob to release the innocent man.
+However, the local sheriff convinced the mob to release the innocent man.
 On July 19, 1922, newspapers like the New Britain Herald reported that Oscar Mack was lynched in Lake Jennie Jewell, in Orange County.

 Assistant Postmaster C.C.
 Collins was forced to relocate to Tampa, Florida, after giving Oscar a gun to defend himself.